lukecav/awesome-wp-speed-up/README.md

 * [Just Image Optimizer](https://wordpress.org/plugins/just-image-optimizer/) - Compress image files, improve performance and boost your SEO rank using Google Page Speed Insights compression and optimization.
 * [Octify Image Compression](https://wordpress.org/plugins/octify/) - Octify Image Compression for WordPress.
 * [WP Image Optimizer](https://wordpress.org/plugins/wp-image-optimizer/) - Reduce image file sizes and improve website performance using Linux littleutils image optimizers within WordPress.
+* [tiny.pictures Image CDN](https://wordpress.org/plugins/tiny-pictures-image-cdn/) - Scales and optimizes your images using the tiny.pictures image processing service in the cloud and delivers them through worldwide CDN nodes.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.